tchegus/basic-tasks-mamager/README.md

-# basic-tasks-mamager
+# basic-tasks-manager
-Basic-tasks-mamager is task tracker project used to track and manage your tasks
+Basic-tasks-manager is task tracker project used to track and manage your tasks